alekssadowski95/FreeCAD-Beginner-Assistant/README.md

 * Also we can discuss at: (TODO: create FreeCAD forum thread for this project, when MVP is ready)

 ## Vision
+With FCViewer now having more than 1000 uploads, I have analysed the FreeCAD files that were uploaded.
+Many uploaded files are not created using established best practices known in the FreeCAD community and from CAD specialists in general.
+With the FreeCAD Beginner Assistant we want to teach users to apply these known best practices.
 - Get asynchronous feedback with best practices in FCViewer.
 - Get real-time feedback with best practices in FreeCAD.